yugabyte/yugabyte-db/README.md

 Explain Analyze when used with DIST option will also show the rows read from the storage layer, which can help diagnosing the query performance.

-For other new features and improvements, see [Release notes - v2024.1](https://docs.yugabyte.com/preview/releases/ybdb-releases/v2024.1/)
+> For the full list of features and improvements, see [Release notes - v2024.1](https://docs.yugabyte.com/preview/releases/ybdb-releases/v2024.1/)

 # Architecture